TurtleEngr/gitproj/doc/user-doc/config.md

 When a project has been successfully setup by git proj init or git proj clone, this will be set to the project's name in PROJ/.gitproj and PROJ/.git/config.
-Usually this is the top direcory name.
+Usually this is the top directory name.
 If should always be "TBD" in ~/.gitconfig

 ## NA; -NA, gitproj.config.remote-status; (TBD)